-The Hatch Chile is not actually a variety of pepper, but is a term used to describe peppers of several different varieties grown in the Hatch, New Mexico area.
-The varieties are given names such as Big Jim, Joe Parker, Sandia, and others.
+First, a little about the Hatch Chile.
+The Hatch is not actually a variety of pepper but is a term used to describe peppers of several different varieties grown in the Hatch, New Mexico area.
+The variations are given names such as Big Jim, Joe Parker, Sandia, and others.

-Or this guy, showing off his prized green chile
+Or this guy, showing off his prized green chile.

 Many of the vendors offer local arts and crafts, but the main reason for the event is to celebrate and purchase from the harvest of chiles.
 You can get bags of roasted or fresh chiles, and jars of salsa each vendor has prepared.

 There is a large covered barn where the main stage is located.
 You can grab a seat, take in the shade and enjoy the day’s entertainment lineup.

-In the barn is also home to a ristra making demonstration area which takes place every couple hours throughout the day.
+The barn is also home to a ristra making demonstration area which takes place every couple hours throughout the day.

-The Hatch Chile festival was a must-attend event for me, and could be the perfect spicy finish to a hot summer for any chile fan.
+The Hatch Chile festival was a must-attend event for me and could be the perfect spicy finish to a hot summer for any chile fan.